 Do you remember when you wrote that paper in high school?
 You were probably a freshman.
 Okay, maybe a sophomore and it was, like, the best paper you ever wrote, and you were so proud.
 I mean, you never show your papers to your mom and you showed this one to your mom because you thought this is the kind of research that wins me the Nobel Prize some day.
 Then, six months later, your mom shows it to your grandmother, or worse this girl/boy you’re dating and all you can remember about that paper is that you misspelled the word relief r-e-l-e-i-f.
 You remember that you didn’t follow through on that line of psychoanalytic questioning that was going to some day lead you to the Nobel Prize.
 Do you remember that?
 And you were so embarrassed?
 And the girl/boy was like “This paper is so okay.
 You shouldn’t be that embarrassed.”
 And you’re like, “That’s not the point, I wrote this paper about Magical Realism this year that’s so much better.
 Read that.”
 And she/he’s like, “No. I read this one and it’s fine.
 I can tell that you’re not bad at writing papers but I don’t need to read any others.”
 It’s over.
 This is someone who you really thought you were going to kiss and now, they think you’re fine.
 Your life is over.

-In a less dramatic way, this is how Brian feels about the songs he wrote when he was younger.
-There are many songs that Kait and Brian wrote together that they don’t have on the website either.
-Kait and Brian don’t want you to hear a song on the website and be like “Eh.
+In a less dramatic way, this is how Bree feels about the songs he wrote when he was younger.
+There are many songs that Kait and Bree wrote together that they don’t have on the website either.
+Kait and Bree don’t want you to hear a song on the website and be like “Eh.
 It’s fine but I don’t need to hear another.”
 So they err on the side of too little.